 A decade after the plane crash, the surviving members of Skynyrd regrouped under the legendary name and played a series of dates to mark the anniversary with Johnny Van Zant, the youngest brother of Ronnie Van Zant, stepping in as his permanent replacement.

 July 2nd, 1977 - Just a few months before the fatal crash, Lynyrd Skynyrd performs "Free Bird" live at Oakland Stadium

-Recently, Lynyrd Skynyrd has played the Buffalo Chip in Sturgis, the Denny Sanford PREMIER Center, and the South Dakota State Fair in Huron for their Last of the Street Survivors farewell tour, which will conclude in Jacksonville, Florida - where it all began.
+In recent years, Lynyrd Skynyrd has played the Buffalo Chip in Sturgis, the Denny Sanford PREMIER Center, and the South Dakota State Fair in Huron for their Last of the Street Survivors farewell tour.